-1. Intranet sites are owned and managed by Internal Comms, of course!
+1. Intranets are owned and managed by Internal Comms, of course!

 As the intranet moved on, it became more than just a place to store documents – it became the place to spread organizational news, to connect teams and offices, to share good practice and remind people of the policies they must adhere to.

-In that sense, an intranet site is clearly managed by Internal Communications teams.
+In that sense, an intranet is clearly managed by Internal Communications teams.
 Internal Communicators see the intranet as a holy grail, a central repository to push people towards and to store all important messages and documentation.
 It can even drive Employee Engagement through gamification methods, in turn improving team collaboration and productivity.
-The digital workplace and Google Workspace intranet is definitely built on internal comms’ land.
+The digital workplace and Google Workspace intranet is definitely built on Internal Comms’ land.

-2. Intranet sites are a technology, so it's managed by IT
+2. Intranets are a technology, so it's managed by IT